allefenes/ParallelDeltaRobot/README.md

 # ParallelDeltaRobot
-Remote Access Parallel Delta Robot Experiment Kit
+We are developing Remote Access Parallel Delta Robot Experiment Kit for TEKNOFEST competition.

+Our team name is DELTA ROBOTICS.